-- Must be a Georgia resident or be receiving a tuition waiver and be graduated from a Georgia high school. - Had a final high school GPA of 3.7 or better as determined by the high school and reported to the Georgia Student Finance Commission (GSFC) and earned a 1200 math/reading SAT or 26 composite ACT score. - Maintain a 3.3 cumulative grade point average while in college.
+- Must be a Georgia resident or be receiving a military tuition waiver and be graduated from a Georgia high school. - Male students must show proof of registration for Selective Service. - Had a final high school GPA of 3.7 or better as determined by the high school and reported to the Georgia Student Finance Commission (GSFC) and earned a 1200 math/reading SAT or its equivalent composite ACT score.

+- Maintain a 3.3 cumulative grade point average while in college.
 This requirement covers all prior colleges attended as well as SGSC.
 The grade point average is reviewed at the 30th, 60th, and 90th attempted hour and at the end of each spring semester. - Students who do not meet the high school requirements cannot earn the Zell Miller Scholarship.